KaHDaPaIII/AZANIR-cypressAllure-code-review/README.md

 # AZANIR-cypressAllure-code-review
 Code review of the https://github.com/AZANIR/cypressAllure repository
-Comments and errors are described in the The AZANIR-cypressAllure code review.pdf file
+Comments and errors are described in [this](https://github.com/KaHDaPaIII/AZANIR-cypressAllure-code-review/blob/main/The%20AZANIR-cypressAllure%20code%20review.pdf) PDF file